JosiasAurel/personal-site-v1/content/how-to-create-react-app-withouth-the-cra-cli.md

 ---
-title: How to create a react app without using Create-React-App
+title: How to create a react app without using Create-React-App CLI
 ---

 In this post i am going to show you how to create a react app without Create-React-App CLI.